ordina-jworks/ordina-jworks.github.io/_posts/2019-03-19-Kickstarter-Trajectory-2019-Light.md

 The biggest enemy of clean code is pressure, so Pieter advised us to take our time to write clean code.
 During this course we also did some exercises through public code katas available on the internet.
-This course only gave an introduction and he recommended us to read the book by Robert Cecil Martin.
+This course only gave an introduction and he recommended us to read the book Clean Code by Robert Cecil Martin.

 ## Frontend Build tools, testing, package managers and more